AugustusClient/Augustus-Wiki/src/content/docs/fun/spammer.md

 Sets the minimum Delay of Ticks between Messages

 ### MaxTickDelay
-Sets the max Delay of Ticks between Messages
+Sets the maximum Delay of Ticks between Messages

 ## Modes
 There are 4 Modes that Spammer can operate in